 There may also be a separate number for emergencies.
 Depending on the individual project, there will be at least one English-speaking guide for assistance and/or direct co-ordination during the project.

 Finally, check out our Travel Planning section too, for information and advice on insurance, visas, what to take with you and how to stay healthy on your trip.

-If you are considering a Gap year agency placement, here are the links to the leading providers:
+If you are considering a gap year agency placement, some of the leading providers include:

 However, it is also worth considering the benefits of going direct.

 There are organisations that will offer an identical placement for a fraction of the cost set by an agency.

 Some agencies charge up to 600% mark-up on their programs, so it’s worth checking out these organisations below that offer similar projects at a lower cost, and save yourself some pennies: